Behold the good ship Saint Nicolas, floating gin palace and testament to mankind’s engineering capability.

 Its like a high budget version of a game of Top Trumps.
-Given that the reported cost of a boat like the Saint Nicolas is about $110m and the cost of a pack of Top Trumps is about £5, The Escape Artist can see a cost saving opportunity here.
+Given that the price of a boat like the Saint Nicolas is about $110m and the price of a pack of Top Trumps is about £5, The Escape Artist can see a cost saving opportunity here.

 Just to clarify my position…The Escape Artist is not in favour of banning things.
-And my stance on boats has nothing to do with envy.
+And its nothing to do with envy.
 I really don’t feel the need to own or even rent one of those boat thingies.

 In fact, I feel slightly sick when I see a boat like this.
 Not because I’m some class warrior who can’t stand inequality and thinks all the children should win the egg and spoon race.
 Nor even because of the gas guzzling and environmental waste involved.

 No doubt many of the amateur sailors and landlubbers involved suffered from sea sickness at some point during the day, given the variable wave conditions and the hospitality provided.
-But, as far as I am aware, I was the only participant who managed to be violently sick (without any alcohol) before the race had even started.
+But, as far as I am aware, I was the only one who was violently sick (without any alcohol) while sailing to the start line and before the race had even started.
 It was all a bit awkward.

 But even before this embarrassing debacle, the whole boat scene had always struck me as slightly silly.
 And its not cheap either.
-So if you should be overcome with the urge to go sailing, perhaps a more cost effective way to achieve the same end result would be to put on some white flares and a sailor hat and then stand under a cold shower ripping up handfuls of £50 notes and occasionally stopping to swallow some salty water.
+So if you’re overcome with the urge to go sailing, a more cost effective way to achieve the same result would be to put on some white flares and a sailor hat and then stand under a cold shower ripping up handfuls of £50 notes and occasionally stopping to swallow some salty water.

 So its fair to say that The Escape Artist is not a big fan of boats.
 Don’t get me wrong, I’ve got nothing against real sailing, which seems like a wholesome and fun activity for those people with “sea legs”.
 But, in my book, real sailing means using sails and windpower…the sort of sailing featured in Dignity.